 There is one speaker on the top of the phone.
 On the bottom, there is the second speaker, USB C port, SIM slot and a mic.
 Unfortunately, like most new phones, there is no 3.5mm audio jack and that is greatly missed.
 They do provide a USB C to 3.5mm adapter, but it’s inconvenient to need a dongle that’s easily lost.
 On the right side is where you find your audio and power button.

 Day to day use, it is a fast and smooth experience using the phone.
 It connects to cell network and wifi quite easily.
 Unfortunately my cell network provider doesn’t have 5G at this time (Fido, it’s time to bring it on, even as a flanker brand for Rogers) and cannot comment on 5G network experience.
-I’ve had some issues with dropped calls or cellular data not connecting immediately and it seems to be with the network as I observed no issues with connecting to the T-Mobile network on a USA Travel SIM.
+Connections for calls and data use has been pretty reliable.
 This issue mostly happens when cell signal is weak or there is an obstructed view to the nearest cell tower.
 The under display fingerprint reader is good and has not had issues for me.
 The screen is smooth, responsive and bright and thanks to the selfie camera being hidden away, there are no interruptions to the edge to edge display.
 It’s a touch less bright as some of it’s competitors, but still gorgeous and very usable.

 I played a bit of Genshin Impact to test out the phone and it can handle it quite well as it’s running on a new chipset and 12 GB RAM.
 Audio wise, the dual speakers are decent, but will give you a slight tinny quality as they are phone speakers and they tend to be small.
 If you like good audio, you will want to hook it up to an external speaker or headphones.
 On the topic of battery life, a full day of moderate usage still leaves me with some charge left when I get home.
 The included 65W fast charger makes quick work on charging the big 5,000 mAh battery, as it’s a much needed feature in the fast paced world we live in.